RHFieldProductManagement/openshift-aio/labs/cnv/workshop/content/live-migration.md

 ![](img/livemigration3.png)

-If you want to look logs, You'll need to click "**Events**" tab on your VM details screen.
+If you want to see event logs, You'll need to click "**Events**" tab on your VM details screen.

 ![](img/livemigration4.png)